aiven/devportal/docs/platform/concepts/aiven-node-firewall-configuration.rst

 --------------------------------
 In `Enhanced Compliance Environments (ECE) <https://docs.aiven.io/docs/platform/concepts/enhanced-compliance-env>`_, there is additional filtering at VPC level and a SOCKS5 proxy.
 ECE environments have more variable configurations because we provide more flexibility for configuring these to meet your requirements.
 Typically, ECE nodes are accessible only over VPC connections and are not exposed to the internet.
 This results in layered firewalls with cloud-provider SDN firewalls and individual node-specific iptables rules.

-BYOA environments
+BYOC environments
 -----------------
-With the BYOA deployment model, you deploy Aiven services under your own cloud accounts.
+With the BYOC deployment model, you deploy Aiven services under your own cloud accounts.
 This gives you greater control over deployment configuration, but the VM-level firewall configurations are set at deployment time according to Aiven base configurations.
 You can apply additional firewalls using your cloud service provider's configuration options.